 What is a Self-Directed Roth IRA?

 A Self-Directed Roth IRA is also a retirement account which uses after-tax dollars for its investments.
-This means you can contribute to it without using tax-deductible contributions; however, this creates the possibility of tax-free distributions from the account once you hit retirement age.
+Meaning, you can contribute to it without using tax-deductible contributions; however, this creates the possibility of tax-free distributions from the account once you hit retirement age.
 This means that you can front-load the tax burden on these investments.

-But even knowing all of this about Self-Directed Roth IRAs, what kinds of benefits do they offer to investors?
+Even knowing all of this about Self-Directed Roth IRAs, what kinds of benefits do they offer to investors?

 Self-Directed Roth IRAs Can Allow Tax-Free Withdrawals